YourLabXYZ/PyPIxz/README.md

 PyPIxz officially supports **Python 3.8+** :

 > [!CAUTION]
-> You can use PyPIxz LITE with a version of Python lower than 3.8, but we do not guarantee the
+> You can use PyPIxz with a version of Python lower than 3.8, but we do not guarantee the
 > compatibility of the program or its updates or security.

 ---